Radius of Gyration, Contraction Factors, and Subdivisions of Topological Polymers: Expected squared chordlengths and resistances

 Extending this idea, suppose we have a ``multitheta'' graph consisting of $m$ arcs of $n$ edges joining two vertices.
 The total resistance of each arc is $n$, and $m$ such arcs are in parallel, so the resistance between junctions is

-This recovers an asymptotic result of Deguchi and Uehara~\cite{Uehara:2018bb}.
+This recovers an asymptotic result of Deguchi and Uehara~\cite{Uehara:2018bb} and, independently, of Zhu, Wang, Li, and Wang~\cite{zhu_radius_2016}.
 It also shows the interesting phenomenon that the junctions are expected to be closer together when more arcs join them, even if the length of the arcs remains constant.